HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 The table and graph above highlight that Wix, as part of their platform, appear to be applying much more aggressive mobile image optimizations.
 A similar pattern is seen in the site generator segment, especially when looking at frameworks like Next.js and Nuxt.js.

 This seemingly small insight helps to capture the important role that platforms and frameworks can play in helping deliver more sustainable websites.
-By applying sensible defaults, platform developers and framework authors can help developers leverage their tools to make sites that are _[green by default](https://screenspan.net/blog/green-by-default/)_.
+By applying sensible defaults, platform developers and framework authors can help developers leverage their tools to make sites that are _<a hreflang="en" href="https://screenspan.net/blog/green-by-default/">green by default</a>_.

 ## Conclusion